ahmetbozaci/tic-tac-toe/README.md

 * LinkedIn:[@ahmtbozaci](https://www.linkedin.com/in/ahmetbozaci/)

 ## Credits
-The original project is by Odin[](https://www.theodinproject.com/courses/ruby-programming/lessons/bubble-sort)
+The project is part of Microverse curriculum

 ## Contribution
-Feedbacks, issues or feature requests are welcome!
+Feedbacks, issues or feature requests are welcomed!
 Please follow this link to create an issue [Issue](https://github.com/Rayan84/Bubble_sort/issues) and help me improve!